A New Approach to Generalized Fractional Derivatives: Properties of the generalized operators

-\end{thm} \begin{proof} Proof is very much similar to that of Theorem \ref{th:inv}.
-Notice that we use the property $\Gamma(x+1) = x\,\Gamma(x)$ of the Gamma function here, which is not used in the proof of the previous theorem. \end{proof} \begin{rem} The author suggests the interested reader to refer Property 2.27 in \cite{key-8} for similar properties of the Hadamard fractional operator. \end{rem}
+\begin{proof} The proof is similar to that of Theorem \ref{th:inv}.
+Notice that we use the property $\Gamma(x+1) = x\,\Gamma(x)$ of the Gamma function here. \end{proof} \begin{remark} The author suggests the interested readers refer Property 2.27 in \cite{key-8} for similar properties of the Hadamard fractional operator. \end{remark}

-\begin{rem} The \emph{Caputo generalized fractional derivative} can be defined via the above generalised Riemann-Liouville fractional derivative as follows.
-If ${}^\rho D^\alpha_{a+}$ is the Caputo type differential operator, then \cite{key-8},